carlsednaoui/networkmill/readme.md

 ## NetworkMill
 (Working title)

 An easier way to keep in touch.
-Suck it.